 - Don’t overwork yourself.
 Diligent employees often work more ‘frantically’ at home to try and show their colleagues and bosses they aren’t taking advantage of the situation.
 It’s important to remember that in the majority of cases bosses trust their workers to continue to get the job done away from the office, so don’t stress yourself out and end up making mistakes or having to take time off.
 Just stay focused, in the zone, and as productive as possible.

 - Leave work at ‘work’.
 If you don’t usually work after hours, don’t start doing so just because you can.
 This is why it’s important to choose a space out of the way so you aren’t constantly walking past your computer being tempted to check emails or get a head start on tomorrow.
 Make sure you keep a healthy work/home life balance – even if ‘work’ and ‘home’ are now at the same physical location.

 - Stay healthy.
 No longer relying on a rushed pack lunch or takeaway provides a great opportunity for more nutritious meals throughout the day.
 Try and eat as healthily as possible, while also using the extra time before or after work for exercise.
-Don’t fall into the trap of going to bed later because you can sleep in a bit more – really use the situation as an excuse for a health kick.
+Don’t fall into the trap of going to bed later because you can sleep in a bit more – think about using the situation as an excuse for a health kick.

 Want to know what you can claim while working from home?
 Read our 5 Home Office Deductions You Should Know About.